TN 3 (04-24)

 e.
 Intense fear of surgery

 The individual’s fear of surgery is so intense that it is a contraindication for the surgery.
 We require a written statement from the individual’s medical source affirming that the individual’s intense fear of surgery is in fact a contraindication for surgery.
-Consider whether to order a psychiatric or psychological consultative examination if you are unable to obtain a signed statement from the individual’s medical source.
+Consider whether to order a psychiatric or psychological CE, if you are unable to obtain a signed statement from the individual’s medical source.

 f.
 Prior history